 PR + Content Marketing = BFFs

-By regularly incorporating your brand’s measurable content marketing efforts into your PR strategy, you will become better able to show the ROI on your PR efforts.
+By regularly incorporating your brand’s measurable content marketing metrics into your PR strategy, you will become better able to show the ROI on your PR efforts.
 And with the content team as your new BFFs, you’ll never be stuck wondering what story angle to pitch next for your quarterly campaigns.

 To learn more about how to integrate your PR and content marketing efforts, download our ebook, Unlocking PR’s Potential with Content Marketing.